top of page

 Sunday | Day 3: Jewish Quarter & Sunday Market

-Spend the morning in the former Jewish Quarter, visiting the Portuguese Synagogue and the Jewish Historical Museum
+Spend the morning in the Jewish Quarter, visiting the Portuguese Synagogue and the Jewish Historical Museum

 A ten-minute walk will bring you to the Artis Royal Zoo, which also includes the Bacteria Museum - ARTIS Micropia, the ARTIS-Groote Museum, and a planetarium.